 FOR IMMEDIATE RELEASE MEDIA CONTACT:

-This is a two-year grant program that will start on Feb.
-1, 2017 and will end on Jan.
-21, 2019.
+This is a one-year grant program that will start on June 1, 2017 and end on May 31, 2018.
 Interested applicants can visit the AG’s website, www.mass.gov/ago/grants for more information and for application instructions.
-Applications must be received by 4 p.m. on Friday, Dec.
-16, 2016.
+Applications must be received by 4 p.m. on Friday, March 31, 2017.